biocommons/hgvs/README.rst

 documentation contributions are appreciated!
 Contributions are more likely to be quickly incorporated if they:

+* **The default branch is development.** Pulling from default will get you a *development* version.
+Release versions are determined by tags; updating to a specific version (*e.g.,* ``hg up -r 0.3.0``) will get you exactly that version as on PyPI.
+If you implement a new feature, please create an issue first and work in a feature branch named like '44-normalization'.
 * are submitted against the default branch head (or close to it);
 * are made via pull requests;